BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 The Board shall be responsible for formulating, promulgating, implementing and maintaining a conflict of interest policy, which shall be specified in the Rules.

 Representative Board Members shall be elected by Regional Chapters at such a time that the results can be reported to the Secretary before the Annual Business Meeting and in a manner specified by the Regional Chapters' rules of procedure.
-Representative Board Members must be Members or Emeritus Members in good standing.
+Representative Board Members must be Full Members in good standing.

 The Nominating Committee shall make at least eight nominations for the four annual vacancies for Members-at-Large.
-A list of those nominated by the Nominating Committee shall be provided to each Member and Emeritus Member at least twelve weeks before the Annual Business Meeting.
-Further nominations for Board Members-at-Large may be made by at least two Members.
-All nominees must be Members or Emeritus Members in good standing and give written consent to the nomination.
+A list of those nominated by the Nominating Committee shall be provided to each Full Member at least twelve weeks before the Annual Business Meeting.
+Further nominations for Board Members-at-Large may be made by at least two Full Members.
+All nominees must be Full Members in good standing and give written consent to the nomination.
 The Secretary must receive such nominations, together with the written consent and biographical information, at least ten weeks before the Annual Business Meeting.

 The Secretary shall be responsible for the integrity of the election process.
 In the event of a tie vote for any office, the Board will vote by secret ballot at its next regularly scheduled meeting.
 The votes of all Board members attending shall be counted at once and the results announced.
 In the event of a tie vote by the Board, the tie shall be resolved by the Executive Committee in a closed session; if the vote of the Executive Committee is a tie, the election shall be decided by the flip of a coin by the Executive Committee.